 Fasting has been practiced for centuries, and there are many different types of fasting used today.
 Intermittent fasting is one of the most popular methods because it typically involves fasting for 16 to 24 hours every day or two days per week.
 During these periods of no food, people consume only water or calorie-free beverages such as black coffee and tea.
 Another approach is alternate-day fasting, which requires complete abstinence from food every other day.
 Those who choose this type of fasting can eat normally on non-fasting days but should limit calories to about 500 per day on the days they fast.
 Finally, periodic fasting includes short fasts that range from 12 to 36 hours over a few weeks or months.
 People will often do this when facing religious or spiritual obligations such as Lenten observance in Christianity or Ramadan in Islam.

+Fasting has numerous health benefits, which include weight loss and improved metabolic functioning.
+Intermittent fasting, in particular, is an effective form of fasting that cycles between periods of eating and abstaining from food for a set period of time.
+It can have profound positive effects on physical health and well-being.
 When people fast, their bodies will begin to use stored energy sources for fuel instead of relying on food eaten during the day.
 This process helps the body rid itself of excess fat stores as well as toxins from the digestive tract.
 Fasting also increases growth hormone production which helps increase lean muscle mass while reducing fat deposits around the midsection.
 Additionally, intermittent fasting can reduce inflammation levels within the body which can result in reduced risk of chronic diseases such as arthritis, heart disease, and diabetes.

 Pre Workout is a great way to give yourself an energy boost for your workout.
 Pre Workout supplements provide intense energy, increased alertness, and improved mental focus.
 By taking pre-workout before you exercise, you can maximize your performance during physical activities such as running or weight lifting.
 The benefits of pre-workout are plentiful and can be tailored to fit individual needs.